PgDip Pharmacy Practice (Top-up to MSc)

 Entry Requirements

-1. A first degree, in pharmacy and registration as a pharmacist with the General Pharmaceutical Council (GPhC) or equivalent authority in the U.K.
+1. A first degree, in pharmacy and registration as a pharmacist with the General Pharmaceutical Council (GPhC).

-2. Practitioners must be working (employed or self-employed) within an organisation providing patient facing healthcare services whilst enrolled on the course.
+2. Candidates must be working (employed or self-employed) within an organisation providing pharmacy services whilst enrolled on the course.

-3. Practitioners must have access to patients and their health related data.
+3. Candidates must have access to patients health related data.

 4. Normally the candidate will have a work-based tutor in their workplace.

-The primary aim of the programme is to equip students with the core skills and competencies required to provide pharmaceutical care in their practice setting at their expected level of practice.
-The course works on a philosophy of student centred workplace learning.
-The ethos and culture of the course are to enhance and develop self-reliance and an independent approach to learning in support of continuing professional development.
+The primary aim of the programme is to equip students with the core skills and competencies required to deliver safe and effective pharmaceutical care in their practice setting at their expected level of practice.
+The course works on a philosophy of student-centred workplace learning.
+The ethos and culture of the course are to enhance and develop self-reliance and an adult approach to learning in support of continuing professional development.
 The changes in healthcare service provision and the implications for the changing role of Pharmacists are integral to the development of this programme.
 Patient safety, medicines optimisation and evidence-based practice are integral to the goals of developing healthcare services and are fundamental to safe effective and rational use of medicines.

 Students will attend an induction session at the beginning of their programme of study or at the beginning of a new academic year.
 This is an essential element to engage the students in the Programme and the University.
 The induction will cover an overview of the programme’s aims and objectives ensuring that students have the necessary information concerning the processes of each module and University policies.
 It is also an opportunity for students to meet with the various members of the programme and teaching staff.
 All students will have a work-based tutor or academic tutor and in some organisations, access to a practice supervisor.